ydahal1/ydahal1/jokes.md

-Why did the chicken get a penalty?
-For fowl play.
+What do you call a bear with no teeth?
+A gummy bear!

 [
-Sat Sep 27 00:25:46 UTC 2025
+Sun Sep 28 00:29:53 UTC 2025
  ]